wand88/StarterPack/README.md

     * Rename the folder, into the name of your project.
     * Inside the folder, delete: LICENCE and README.md
     * Choose whether or not to delete **.gitignore**, depending if you will later git push files to the remote repo (on github).
+    * Or use **npm** to install:

+            npm install starterpack

+    * If you use **npm** to install this repo to your local folder, you will need to cut all from node_modules folder, and put it in root folder of your project.
+Additionally, you will have to download all node_modules (dependencies), that you would have already by just downloading it here, and extracting it in your project folder.
     * That's it, you have clean setup to start coding.
     * Enjoy. :)
 ## All features explained